101 Essays That Will Change the Way You Think, by Brianna Wiest

 If the title itself doesn’t sound enticing enough, check out the titles of some of the chapters.

-I challenge you -how can you not turn the page?
+I challenge you — how can you not turn the page?

-Chapter 1: Subconscious Behaviors That Are Keeping You from Having the Life You Want.
+Chapter 1: Subconscious Behaviors That Are Keeping You from Having the Life You Want

 What???
 Where has this been all my life?

-Chapter 14: Expectations You Must Let Go of In Your 20s.
+Chapter 14: Expectations You Must Let Go of In Your 20s

 Wow, I can’t wait until I turn twenty to read this chapter!

-Chapter 15: Read This If You Don’t Know What You Are Doing with Your Life.
+Chapter 15: Read This If You Don’t Know What You Are Doing with Your Life

 Honestly, do they have a camera in my house?

-Chapter 21: 102 Ways to Not Let Irrational Thoughts Ruin Your Life.
+Chapter 21: 102 Ways to Not Let Irrational Thoughts Ruin Your Life

 Only 102?
 What do I do about the other eight thousand thoughts in my head?

-Chapter 28: Questions That Will Show You Who You Are and What You’re Meant to Do.
+Chapter 28: Questions That Will Show You Who You Are and What You’re Meant to Do

 Finally, someone gets it!
 That I am meant to be a supermodel.
 Okay, a Buffalo supermodel but still!

-Chapter 49: How To (Actually) Change Your Life This Year.
+Chapter 49: How To (Actually) Change Your Life This Year

 Oh, good.
-I still have a lot of time left because, you know, I’m only twenty years-old.
+I still have a lot of time left because, you know, I’m only twenty years old.

 Anyway, as the title of the book suggests, there are one hundred and one chapters.

 A quick side note though.
 Not all of the chapters are written in a typical essay format.
-Many chapters are written using a bullet style format.
+Many chapters are written using a bullet-style format.
 Personally, I like this because I have the attention span of a goldfish or worse, Donald Trump.

 By the way, the chapters are not meant to be read in any particular order.
 That means you can jump back and forth or read whatever speaks to you on a particular day.

-Regarding content, not every chapter might grab you but personally, I think there is enough stuff in here to peak a lot of people’s interest.
+Regarding content, not every chapter might grab you but personally, I think there is enough stuff in here to pique a lot of people’s interest.
 Also, I’ve certainly heard some of the messages in this book echoed before by other authors, but sometimes a takeaway can be worded a little differently in order to resonate.

-So, here is a sampling of my favourite takeaways:
+A sampling of my favourite takeaways

 More is not better.
-Happiness is not experiencing something else; it’s continually experiencing what you already have in new and different ways.’ (p.
+Happiness is not experiencing something else; it’s continually experiencing what you already have in new and different ways. (p.
 18)

 The fact is the way to change your life is to change the way you think, and the way to change the way you think is to change what you read. (p.
 74)